nagypet/microdms-docker/README.md

 More details coming soon.

-## Building a customized MicroDMS image
+## Building customized images

+In the `/image` folder there are prepared build files for docker-compose and k8s deployments.
+For docker-compose only the backend must be built, but for k8s a special app image must be built too.

+## Deployment onto Kubernetes

-Please see `./docker-build/build-docker-image.sh`.
+Please see the `/k8s` folder for sample manifest files.

 ## Starting the application